Dama Dam Mast Qalandar: Noor Jehan song

 The most popular modern rendition of the song, which includes Ashiq Hussain's melody, was "Dama Dam Mast Qalandar" from the 1969 Pakistani film Dillan Dey Soudey, where it was modified by Nazir Ali and sung by Noor Jehan.
-It was then sung by other Pakistani singers like Nusrat Fateh Ali Khan, Aziz Mian, Abida Parveen, the Sabri Brothers, Reshma, Komal Rizvi, and Junoon.
+It was then sung by other Pakistani singers like Nusrat Fateh Ali Khan, Aziz Mian, Abida Parveen, Shazia Khushk, the Sabri Brothers, Reshma, Komal Rizvi, and Junoon.
 The song has also been performed by the Bangladeshi singer Runa Laila, and Indian artists like Hans Raj Hans, the Wadali brothers, Harshdeep Kaur, Nooran Sisters, and Mika Singh (with Yo Yo Honey Singh).

 Nusrat Fateh Ali Khan song

 Pakistani musicians Nusrat Fateh Ali Khan and M. Arshad composed a new song inspired by "Dam Mast Qalandar", with a different melody and arrangement.
 It was sung by Khan and released as "Dam Mast Mast" in his 1991 album Mast Qalander (Vol 14).
-Khan also performed the song for the 1992 Pakistani film Boxer. in both Punjabi and Urdu.
+Khan also performed the song for the 1992 Pakistani film Boxer, in both Punjabi and Urdu.
 His song is variously called "Dam Mast Qalandar Mast Mast", "Dam Mast Qalandar" or "Mast Mast".
-In 2016, British-Iranian singer Sami Yusuf performed a rendition of Khan's song in his album Barakah.
+In 2016, British-Azeri singer Sami Yusuf performed a rendition of Khan's song in his album Barakah.

-The Bollywood music director Viju Shah used Khan's version to produce the hit song "Tu Cheez Badi Hai Mast Mast" for the Bollywood film Mohra (1994), the soundtrack album of which sold more than 8 million units.
-In turn, "Tu Cheez Badi Hai Mast Mast" was remade as "Cheez Badi" for the 2017 film Machine.
+The Bollywood music director Viju Shah used Khan's version to produce the hit song "Tu Cheez Badi Hai Mast Mast" sung by Kavita Krishnamurthy and Udit Narayan for the Bollywood film Mohra (1994), the soundtrack album of which sold more than 8 million units.
+In turn, "Tu Cheez Badi Hai Mast Mast" was remade as "Cheez Badi" by Neha Kakkar and Narayan for the 2017 film Machine.